EconomyLens.com

 Wall Street stocks cut their losses after Israeli Prime Minister Benjamin Netanyahu said the war with Iran could end sooner than expecetd. ©AFP

-Jerusalem (AFP) – Israeli Prime Minister Benjamin Netanyahu said Thursday that Iran is being “decimated” and it is unclear who is in charge, even as the Islamic Republic kept up attacks on Gulf oil and gas targets that have jolted global markets.
-Nearly three weeks into the Middle East war launched by Israel and the United States, Netanyahu said Tehran no longer has the capacity to enrich uranium or manufacture ballistic missiles.
-“We are winning and Iran is being decimated,” he said at a press conference.
+Jerusalem (AFP) – Israeli Prime Minister Benjamin Netanyahu said Thursday that Iran is being “decimated” and it is unclear who is in charge, as Tehran sent jitters through global markets by turning its sights on Gulf oil and gas facilities.
+Nearly three weeks into the Middle East war launched by Israel and the United States, Netanyahu stated that the Islamic republic no longer has the capacity to enrich uranium or manufacture ballistic missiles.

 Related